cortex-lab/phy/design/merge-view-workflow.md

 After a successful merge:

-- Merge mode ends;
+- Merge mode remains active;
-- Merge View is cleared and hidden while its dataset-scoped dock is retained;
-- Cluster View is re-enabled;
-- the new merged cluster becomes the blue Cluster View selection; and
+- Merge View replaces the committed inputs with the new merged cluster as its sole staged row and blue reference;
-- Similarity View is recomputed for the new cluster using the normal post-merge workflow.
+- Similarity View clears its selection and is recomputed for the new cluster;
+- the curator may stage or select more candidates and press `G` again; and
+- the dock control changes from **Cancel Merge Mode** to **Exit Merge Mode**;
+  `V`, that control, or closing Merge View exits to Normal mode with the merged cluster selected in Cluster View.

+Group and metadata changes remain unavailable while Merge mode is active.
+The curator must exit with `V`, **Exit Merge Mode**, or the Merge View close control before classifying the merged cluster as `good`, `mua`, `noise`, or another quality.

+Successful proposition merges keep their separate review contract: they open the next pending proposition when one exists, rather than pausing on the merged result.

 If the merge fails, the complete Merge-mode state remains unchanged.

-## Cancelling Merge mode
+## Cancelling or exiting Merge mode

-All of the following cancel Merge mode:
+All of the following leave Merge mode:

 - pressing `V` while Merge mode is active;
-- activating a prominent **Cancel Merge Mode** control; or
+- activating the prominent **Cancel Merge Mode** control, renamed **Exit Merge Mode** after a successful manual commit; or
 - closing Merge View.

 Cancellation performs no clustering action.
-It restores the exact snapshot from immediately before Merge mode was entered, regardless of additions, removals, or reordering performed in Merge mode.
+Before the first commit, it restores the exact snapshot from immediately before Merge mode was entered, regardless of additions, removals, or reordering performed in Merge mode.
 In other words:

 ```text
 state A -> enter Merge mode -> edit workspace -> cancel -> state A
 ```

+After a successful manual merge, the continuation workspace receives a new Normal-mode entry snapshot containing the merged cluster.
+Cancelling that workspace therefore exits with the committed merged cluster selected; it never tries to restore source clusters that no longer exist.

 Closing Merge View must visibly communicate that it cancels the mode.
 Merge mode must also be unmistakable while active: Merge View is labelled **MERGE MODE**,